Rari-Capital/nova/docs/README.md

 ## L1_NovaExecutionManager

 Users on L2 never need to interact with this contract.
-This contract is to facilitate the execution of requests and send messages to unlock input tokens/tip for relayers/executors (post-execution).
+This contract is to facilitate the execution of requests and send messages to unlock input tokens/tip for relayers/relayers (post-execution).

-Strategy contracts may wish to call back into this contract to trigger a [hard revert](#trigger-hard-revert), [get the current execHash](#get-the-current-exechash) or [transfer tokens from the executor/relayer](#transfer-tokens-from-the-executor).
+Strategy contracts may wish to call back into this contract to trigger a [hard revert](#trigger-hard-revert), [get the current execHash](#get-the-current-exechash) or [transfer tokens from the relayer](#transfer-tokens-from-the-relayer).

 ### Execute Request